saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/rds.md

 	- Write Through – Write Optimization.
 Add or Update cache when database is updated
 		- Pros:
-			- Data in cache is never stale, reads are quick
+			- Data in cache is never stale.
+Write has a penalty, but the reads are quick
 			- Write penalty vs Read penalty (each write requires 2 calls)
 		- Cons:
 			- Missing Data until it is added / updated in the DB.
 Mitigation is to implement Lazy Loading strategy as well